Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Professional Code of Conduct

 It is not possible to enumerate all forms of inappropriate behavior.
-The following, however, are examples of behavior that could constitute a violation of Kansas Health Science Center (KHSC-KansasCOM) policy.
-Accordingly, KHSC-KansasCOM has established the following Professional Code of Conduct, indicating behavior that is subject to disciplinary action:
+The following, however, are examples of behavior that could constitute a violation of Kansas Health Science University (KHSU-KansasCOM) policy.
+Accordingly, KHSU-KansasCOM has established the following Professional Code of Conduct, indicating behavior that is subject to disciplinary action:

 1. Harassment, harm, abuse, damage, or theft to or of any individual or property.